 LOUISIANA Statute(s), regulation(s), and initial effective date(s) LA.
 STAT.
-ANN. § 40:989.3 (West 2023) (eff.
+ANN. § 40:989.3 (West 2024) (eff.
 May 31, 2012) (unlawful distribution of products containing Mitragyna speciosa to minors).
 LA.
 STAT.
-ANN. § 14:91.10 (West 2023) (eff.
+ANN. § 14:91.10 (West 2024) (eff.
 August 1, 2023). (unlawful sale or distribution of "mitragynine speciosa" to persons under age 21).
 LA.
 STAT.
-ANN. § 1300.51 to 1300.53 (West 2023) (eff.
+ANN. § 1300.61 to 1300.63 (West 2024) (eff.
 August 1, 2023) (local option for mitragynine speciosa).
 S.R.
 96, 2023 Leg., Reg.
 Sess.
 (La.
 2023) (enrolled May 26, 2023).
 Substantive amendment(s) to statewide law(s) Prior to August 1, 2023, La.
-STAT.
-ANN.
-40:964 (West 2023) (composition of schedules) included a "trigger law" that would schedule mitragynine and 7-hydroxymitragynine as a controlled substance if the U.S. Drug Enforcement Administration issued a regulation controlling the substances on the federal level.
+Stat.
+Ann.
+40:964 (West 2024) (composition of schedules) included a "trigger law" that would schedule mitragynine and 7-hydroxymitragynine as a controlled substance if the U.S. Drug Enforcement Administration issued a regulation controlling the substances on the federal level.
 Is kratom or its related substances controlled?
-No. Defined term(s) LA.
-STAT.
-ANN. § 14:91.10 (West 2023) defines "Mitragynine speciosa" as a product containing either or both of the following: (1) mitragynine; or (2) 7-hydroxymitragynine.
+No. Defined term(s) La.
+Stat.
+Ann. § 14:91.10 (West 2024) defines "Mitragynine speciosa" as a product containing either or both of the following: (1) mitragynine; or (2) 7-hydroxymitragynine.
 Limitations on possession, distribution, sale, or manufacture LA.
 STAT.
-ANN. § 40:989.3 (West 2023) makes it unlawful for any person to distribute any product containing Mitragyna speciosa to a minor.
+ANN. § 40:989.3 (West 2024) makes it unlawful for any person to distribute any product containing Mitragyna speciosa to a minor.
 LA.
 STAT.
-ANN. § 14:91.10 (West 2023) makes it unlawful for any person to sell or distribute or cause to be sold or distributed a product containing "mitragynine speciosa" to any person under the age of 21.
+ANN. § 14:91.10 (West 2024) makes it unlawful for any person to sell or distribute or cause to be sold or distributed a product containing "mitragynine speciosa" to any person under the age of 21.
 Product label requirements None.
 Penalties for violations Violations of either La.
 STAT.
-ANN. § 40:989.3 (West 2023) or La.
+ANN. § 40:989.3 (West 2024) or La.
 STAT.
-ANN. § 14:91.10 (West 2023) results in a fine of \$500 or imprisonment for no more than six months, or both.
+ANN. § 14:91.10 (West 2024) results in a fine of \$500 or imprisonment for no more than six months, or both.

-LOUISIANA Other statewide provisions of note Notwithstanding any other provision of law to the contrary, a local government may enact an ordinance to prohibit the sale or distribution of mitragynine speciosa products or to regulate the sale or distribution of mitragynine speciosa products in a manner that is more restrictive than provided for in LA.
+LOUISIANA Other statewide provisions of note Notwithstanding any other provision of law to the contrary, a local government may enact an ordinance to prohibit the sale or distribution of "mitragynine speciosa" products or to regulate the sale or distribution of "mitragynine speciosa" products in a manner that is more restrictive than provided for in La.
 STAT.
 ANN. § 14:91.10.
 Senate resolution 96 (La.
 2023) urges and requests the Louisiana Department of Health to study the acute and long-term adverse health events related to kratom and to report its findings to the legislature prior to the convening of the 2024 regular session of the Legislature.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
 See Pending State Legislation .

 MAINE

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

-MARYLAND

-Statute(s), regulation(s), and initial effective date(s) None.

-Substantive amendment(s) to statewide law(s) N/A

-Is kratom or its related substances controlled?
-N/A

-Defined term(s) N/A

-Limitations on possession, distribution, sale, or manufacture N/A

-Product label requirements N/A

-Penalties for violations N/A

-Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

-Recently proposed legislation None.
+MARYLAND Statute(s), regulation(s), and initial effective date(s) None.
+Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
+See Pending State Legislation .